term7/RaspberryPi-VLC_Videolooper/README.md

 ACTION=="add", KERNEL=="sd[a-z][0-9]", TAG+="systemd", ENV{SYSTEMD_WANTS}="usbstick-handler@%k"
 ```

-Now we create a SystemD Service, that monitors when a USB device is plugged in and that defines what happens, once a USB drive is inserted. <br>
+Now we create a [systemd service](https://www.freedesktop.org/wiki/Software/systemd/), that monitors when a USB device is plugged in and that defines what happens, once a USB drive is inserted. <br>
 `sudo nano /lib/systemd/system/usbstick-handler@.service`

 Insert: